 Included on the disc is the original film and an “English Narrated” version.
 This version re-edits the film and includes American English voice over.
 Unfortunately, this cut completely changes the tone, making topics appear more upbeat by including jaunty music.
 The narrator talks to the audience like a primary school teacher would a child and feels rather condescending.
 Compared to the original version, this is borderline unwatchable.
 So much so, I could only handle 5-10 minutes of it before I turned off this version in frustration.

-From all this Never-Ending man doesn't have quite the same charm that a film like Tthe kingdom of dreams and madness” has.
+From all this, Never-Ending man doesn't have quite the same charm that a film like The Kingdom of Dreams and Madness” has.
 Those looking for something that gushes over Miyazaki or gives more insight into anime production may feel a bit disappointed.
 For those curious about Miyazaki as a man and not an industry figure, especially during the period of his life just after The Wind Rises was released, this film provides a fascinating and genuine look at a man who, in his own words, would rather die doing something than die doing nothing.

 Japanese stereo audio with English, French, German Subtitles; Extras include English Narrated Version

-A raw sombre look at Miyazaki's life post retirement
+A raw and sombre look at Miyazaki's life post retirement